rectorphp/getrector-com/resources/blog/posts/2024/2024-05-04-upgrade-legacy-framework-or-change-it-for-another.md

 ## Usecase A

-* framework X is CakePHP 2
+* your framework is CakePHP 2
 * the hiring pool is active with Symfony and Zend developers
 * Symfony has more downloads than Zend
 * your developers use Symfony or Laravel in their hobby projects